alliance for grievance mechanisms

 explore and build

-The EHI Retail Institute together with a group of retailers therefore started this initiative.
+The EHI Retail Institute together with a group of retailers therefore started this initiative and founded the appellando GmbH.
 The objective is to establish a multi-stakeholder alliance that designs and implements industry-wide grievance mechanism services.

 Our appellando framework aims to acknowledge the UN Guiding Principles on Business and Human Rights (UNGPs), the ILO Declaration on Fundamental Principles and Rights at Work and the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct in connection with the UN Sustainable Development Goals (SDGs).
 We follow a collaborative approach to harmonize standards for technical interoperability, efficient monitoring, effective investigations and concerted, sustained remediation efforts that are applicable in local and global supply chains, across businesses, commodities, industries, sectors, and geographies.